+If you want to know about stop chihuahua barking, you are in the right place.
 If you live with a Chihuahua, you already know about chihuahua barking.
 It is loud, it is persistent, and it can drive you absolutely crazy.
 My Chihuahua Pepper used to bark at everything.
 The mailman, a leaf blowing across the yard, someone coughing two houses away.
 I am not exaggerating.
 There were days when I wondered if she would ever stop.
 But after a lot of trial and error, I found methods that actually reduced the barking to a manageable level.
 Notice I said reduced, not eliminated.
 Chihuahuas are vocal chihuahuas by nature, and expecting total silence is not realistic.

 Understanding Why Your Chihuahua Barks

 Before you can fix the barking, you need to understand what is behind it.
 Chihuahuas bark for all kinds of reasons.
 Fear is a big one.
 These are tiny chihuahuas in a big world, and things that seem harmless to us feel threatening to them.
 Stranger at the door?
 Potential danger.
 Loud truck rumbling by?
 Scary monster.
+For more detail, see the PetMD dog behavior resources.
+For more detail, see the AKC dog training advice.

 Boredom is another common trigger.
 A Chihuahua with nothing to do will create their own entertainment, and that often means barking at anything that moves.
 Pepper barked way more on days when she did not get enough mental stimulation.